tanteckfang/tp/docs/DeveloperGuide.md

 ### B.10 Sort by name
 **Prerequisites:** There should be at least 3 student records stored.

-1. Valid sort criterion is provided
+1. Valid sort criterion is provided:
    1. **Test case:** `sort name` or `sort name-ascending` <br>
        **Expected Outcome:** The left panel shows the students' names arranged in alphabetical order.

-2. Additional sort criterion is specified
+2. Additional sort criterion is specified:
    1. **Test case:** `sort name-descending` <br>
         **Expected Outcome:** The left panel shows the students' names arranged in reverse alphabetical order.

-3. Invalid or missing sort criterion
+3. Invalid or missing sort criterion:
     1. **Test case:** `sort name-random` <br>
        **Expected Outcome:** The list of students remains unchanged.
 An error message is displayed, stating that the command format is invalid.
 It also provides the command format and an example.
    2. **Test case:** `sort` <br>